Prayagraj Junction railway station: History

 The East Indian Railway Company initiated efforts to develop a railway line from Howrah to Delhi in the mid nineteenth century.
-Even when the line to Mughalsarai was being constructed and only the lines near Howrah were put in operation, the first train ran from Allahabad to Kanpur in 1859.
-For the first through train from Howrah to Delhi in 1864, coaches were ferried on boats across the Yamuna at Allahabad.
-With the completion of the Old Naini Bridge across the Yamuna through trains started running in 1865–66.
+Even when the line to Mughalsarai was being constructed and only the lines near Howrah were put in operation, the first train ran from Prayagraj to Kanpur in 1859.
+For the first through train from Howrah to Delhi in 1864, coaches were ferried on boats across the Yamuna at Prayagraj With the completion of the Old Naini Bridge across the Yamuna through trains started running in 1865–66.